 The water heaters covered in this manual are equipped with an electronic control system that regulates water temperature inside the storage tank.
 Heating cycles and ignition are managed by the control system.
 The ECO (energy cut out), flame sensor, pressure switches and temperature probes are monitored by the control system.
-The Combustion Blower, Spark Ignition Transformer, 24-volt gas valve and anode rods are all powered by the control system.
+The Combustion Blower, Spark Ignition Transformer, 24 Volt Gas Valve and anode rods are all powered by the control system.

-The main components of the control system are the user interface module (UIM) and the central control board (CCB).
+The main components of the control system are a UIM (user interface module) and a CCB (central control board).
 The UIM is located on the top front side of the water heater.
 The CCB is mounted on top of the water heater inside a protective enclosure.
 This unit is equipped with an Enable/Disable switch.
 To operate unit, make sure the switch is set to Enable.
-See Features and Components (page 7) for location of these and all water heater components.
+See Features and Components Features and Components for location of these and all water heater components.

-Figure 58.
+Figure 55.
 Control System Components